-MCG 510 (3) Cinematography & Lighting (MC 310)- Introduces students to the fundamental theory and practice of cinematography and lighting for film and video.
+MCG 510 (3) Cinematography & Lighting- Introduces students to the fundamental theory and practice of cinematography and lighting for film and video.
 We will examine the technical and the aesthetic aspects of cinematography and learn how to apply this knowledge to practical cinematographic choices.
-Pre-requisite: MC 302 or MCG 502 or equivalent.
 Fee.

-MCG 511 (3) Directing the Narrative Film (MC 341)-An introduction to directing for film.
+MCG 511 (3) Directing the Narrative Film-An introduction to directing for film.
 We will cover all the things it takes to direct short or feature-length film such as developing a visual language, understanding subtext, learning to direct actors, and executing the theme of your film through directing choices.
 Each student will be responsible for directing one project that will be submitted to the Highbridge Film Festival or other festival approved by your graduate advisor.
-In addition, we will be doing in-class workshops that cover actor coaching, creating shot lists and storyboards, and re-writing.
-Prerequisite: MC 302 or MCG 502 or equivalent.
+In addition, we will be doing inclass workshops that cover actor coaching, creating shot lists and storyboards, and re-writing.
 Fee.

-MCG 512 (3) Film Production (MC 382)-Students work collaboratively to shoot, direct and edit a narrative short or feature digital film production.
+MCG 512 (3) Film Production-Students work collaboratively to shoot, direct and edit a narrative short or feature digital film production.
 This is an intense, hands-on course that requires each student to fulfill one of the key roles in the film production process.
 Fee.

-MCG 518 (3) Sound Design for Sports (MC 324)-An indepth review of capturing the sound of sports competition.
+MCG 518 (3) Sound Design for Sports-An in-depth review of capturing the sound of sports competition.
 This class will study current audio techniques in stereo and surround sound for television as well as discuss the emerging audio technologies.
 Students will explore how the story is enhanced by quality audio.
-(Online only) Pre-requisite: MC 121 or MCG 500 or equivalent.
+Online only.
 Fee.
+MCG 520 (3) Design for Film, Television, & Theatre-

-MCG 520 (3) Design for Film, Television, & Theatre (MC 325)-Students will explore how design influences storytelling by studying design concepts for film, television and theatre.
+Students will explore how design influences storytelling by studying design concepts for film, television and theatre.
 They will learn how to analyze a script and create a design plan including costuming, sets, and props.
-(Online only) Prerequisite: MC 302 or MCG 502 or equivalent.
+Online only.
 Fee.

-MCG 521 (3) Advanced Directing (MC 401)-This advanced directing course will be challenge students to hone their aesthetic and storytelling skills through the creation of a project.
+MCG 521 (3) Advanced Directing-This advanced directing course will be challenge students to hone their aesthetic and storytelling skills through the creation of a project.
 In addition, the course will examine advanced camera, storytelling, and actor coaching techniques.
-Prerequisites: MC 341 or MCG 511or equivalent.
+Prerequisites: MCG 511or equivalent.
 Fee.

-MCG 524 (3) Producing the Film (MC 338)-This course will explore the essential principles of producing for film and film for television.
+MCG 524 (3) Producing the Film-This course will explore the essential principles of producing for film and film for television.
 It will examine key concepts in financing, film monetization, distribution, crew hiring, budgeting, working with guilds, form creation, entertainment management, and various aspects of hands-on producing.
 Fee.

-MCG 525 (3) Sports Storytelling (MC 326)-Sports Storytelling will study the relationships between the director and producer and the storytelling creative process in television sports.
+MCG 525 (3) Sports Storytelling-Sports Storytelling will study the relationships between the director and producer and the storytelling creative process in television sports.
 Content will focus on features as well as multi-camera production.
-(Online only) Pre-requisite: MC 302 or MCG 502 or equivalent.
+Online only.
 Fee.

-MCG 526 (3) Designing & Creating with AfterEffects (MC 328)-This course is a hands-on course that covers the creation of projects with Adobe AfterEffects.
+MCG 526 (3) Designing & Creating with AfterEffects- This course is a hands-on course that covers the creation of projects with Adobe AfterEffects.
 Students will begin with the basics such as creating compositions and importing files.
 The class will then move on to animations, masks, text and some basic 3D.
 Fee.

-MCG 528 (3) Editing Practice & Theory (MC 340)-This course will explore the practicalities and theories of film and video editing.
-It will provide advanced software editing techniques and the complicated procedures of post-production with an emphasis on importing footage and exporting to various formats.
+MCG 528 (3) Editing Practice & Theory-This course will explore the practicalities and theories of film and video editing.
+It will provide advanced software editing techniques and the complicated procedures of postproduction with an emphasis on importing footage and exporting to various formats.
 The course will also explore key aesthetic approaches to editing narrative film.
-Pre-requisite: MC 302 or MCG 502 or equivalent.
 Fee.
+MCG 530 (3) Media Ministry & the Church-This course will study the rapidly growing world of media ministry.
+Students will explore how multi-media can enhance worship, and inspire, inform and educate the congregation.
+Students will learn how to craft powerful narratives by combining scriptural truths with media production.
+The class will include theoretical study as well as practical application in the form of a final project that they will create for their respective congregations.